Introduction goes here

 59

-25 June.
-Carlisle Karliolum Concerning the surveillance and the arrest of ships in the port of Bayonne and their meeting on the see.
+25 June 1335 .
+Karliolum Carlisle Concerning the surveying and the arrest of ships in the port of Bayonne and to be sent to sea.

 By K. and C.